Auwalulu/Auwalulu/README.md

 - 👋 Hi, I’m @Auwalulu
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis and Social media management
 - 🌱 I’m currently learning data analysis
+- I am currently a social media manager
-- 💞️ I’m looking to collaborate on data analysis and management
+- 💞️ I’m looking to collaborate on data analysis and social media management
 - 📫 How to reach me @_auwalulu on Twitter and IG

 <!---